 The course is finally out!
 Check it out here – The Blender Encyclopedia This is a step by step project from our new course, The Blender Encyclopedia.
 This course is a comprehensive reference guide for the software and includes step by step projects for all skill levels.
 In this free lecture from the course we’ll be building a fully procedural carbon fiber shader from start to finish.
 This shader will include a height map for the fibers that we’ll convert into a normal map.
 It’ll also include customizable options such as shadowing for the fibers, a brushed metal texture finish, clearcoat, and the ability to switch between 2 different weave […]

 Matcaps from 2.79 better than 2.8?
-Blender 2.8 has a whole new collection of matcaps, sadly leaving behind some of the tried-and-true matcaps from 2.79.
-The good news is that we can easily get the old matcaps into 2.8.
+Since Blender 2.8 there is a whole new collection of matcaps, sadly leaving behind some of the tried-and-true matcaps from 2.79.
+The good news is that we can easily get the old matcaps into 2.8 or 2.9.
 Matcaps are sleek to look at but they can also be extremely useful for surface analysis.
-I think all the 2.8 matcaps fall a bit short in that regard.
+I think all the new matcaps fall far short in that regard.
 Even the new zebra stripe matcap doesn’t do quite as well as the old reflective red matcap when it comes to pointing out even the most minor flaws.
-Another advantage the red matcap has over the stripes is that you can keep […]
+Another advantage the red matcap has over the stripes is that […]

 In this quick tip I’ll show you a simple option in your camera properties that you can use to maintain a two-point perspective to get a cleaner and more professional look for your architecture renders.
 While three-point perspective renders can be awesome, they also can negatively impact the look of architecture.
 This leads to problems like slanted walls which can affect the feeling of space for interiors.
 That’s why it’s common practice to keep a two-point perspective to maintain perfect vertical structures like walls, and this typically produces a more professional result.